mlverse/pysparklyr/README.md

 [![R-CMD-check](https://github.com/mlverse/pysparklyr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/mlverse/pysparklyr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

 Integrates `sparklyr` with PySpark and Databricks.
-The main reson of this package is because the new Spark and Databricks Connect connection method does not work with standard `sparklyr` integration.
+The main reason of this package is because the new Spark and Databricks Connect connection method does not work with standard `sparklyr` integration.

 ## Installation

 Development of this package requires regular updates to `sparklyr`.
-The most stable version of the integration will be available in a branch called `demo`.
-Both packages have this branch.
-To install use:
+To try out, use the development version of both packages, which are available on GitHub:

 ``` r
 library(remotes)